 I’ve scrolled through a few and have seen so any great ideas for ducks and tags.
 If you like the passport printable shown in the above photo, Dee has kindly created a printable which is available in the Cruising Ducks – Original Group Facebook community.

 There are a few Facebook Groups dedicated to the fun activity of hiding and finding ducks.
 They’re a place to connect with other cruisers, get ideas and see the ducks that are being prepared for upcoming cruises, as well as the photos posted of ducks that are found on board.

-The nice thing about these groups is to be able to chat about cruising ducks and ask questions to other people who are really into this (let’s face it not all your friends and family will get it).
+The nice thing about these groups is to be able to chat about cruising ducks and ask questions to other people who are really into this.

-Do check out the files section for resources like templates you can print out, and events where others in the group may be cruising with you.
-It’s kind of like a roll call.
+Check out the files section for resources like templates you can print out, and events where others in the group may be cruising with you.
+It’s similar to a cruise roll call.